 - you are a U.S resident or citizen

 To enroll in an Advantage plan, you must be currently enrolled in original Medicare parts A and B.

-Adults under 65 may also be eligible for Medicare plans in New Hampshire.
-If you have a disability or chronic illness such as cancer, end stage renal disease (ESRD), amyotrophic lateral sclerosis (ALS), or multiple sclerosis (MS), and you have been receiving disability benefits for Social Security, you will qualify for Medicare.
+Adults under age 65 may also be eligible for Medicare plans in New Hampshire.
+If you have a disability and you have been receiving disability benefits for Social Security or have a chronic illness such as end stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS), you will qualify for Medicare.